cmiltiadis/studioany/content/event/17-metadata/index.md

 # AUTHORS
 authors: [admin, Dubravka Sekulić, Marcell Mars]
 #TAGS
-tags: [talks, librarianship, memory of the world, TU Graz, fix, links]
+tags: [talks, librarianship, memory of the world, TU Graz]

 # FEATURED
 # Is this a featured talk? (true/false)